stewsmith/colors/README.md

-Student Spectrum
+Spectrum
 ======
-Student Spectrum allows you to visualize student understanding in real time!
+Spectrum allows you to visualize audience understanding in real time!

 ### Setup:
 1. npm i